skaasten/soundcloud_api/README.md

 soundcloud_api Artist Ascii Image
 ==============

-This command-line tool uses the soundcloud api and jp2a library (http://csl.sublevel3.org/jp2a/) to display the cover image (avatar) for a artist (user) on soundcloud.
+This command-line tool uses the soundcloud api and jp2a library (http://csl.sublevel3.org/jp2a/) to display the cover image (avatar) for an artist (user) on soundcloud.

 Prerequesites: